gelsogrove/shopME/finalproject-AG/task-list.md

 ## 🌟 Stato dei Task
 - Tutti i task: Non iniziati

-- [ ] Check and correct any usage of '/api/api/workspaces' to '/api/workspaces' in the codebase.
+- [x] Check and correct any usage of '/api/api/workspaces' to '/api/workspaces' in the codebase.
 Reason: The correct backend route is '/api/workspaces'; using '/api/api/workspaces' results in a 404 error (Cannot GET /api/api/workspaces).
+- [x] Remove the discount column from the clients table UI (/clients page)
+- [ ] Check for any further discount-related UI or logic in the client management flow and remove if not needed